Volunteer at AVI

 AVI Volunteer Opportunities

 - Fund Development Volunteers are needed to help AVI with fundraising events, like Dining Out for Life.
-Volunteers are also needed to help develop a wide variety of promotional materials and assist with promotion and distribution.
-Lots to do!

 - Additional Volunteer Opportunities Current opportunities are presented at Volunteer Orientation Sessions

 If you have any further questions about volunteering at AIDS Vancouver Island, please contact the Manager of Volunteer Services, at (250) 384-2366 or by E-mailing James Boxshall, at email@example.com.
 Or, if you're ready initiate the process now, simply fill out a request and we'll notify you of the next set of orientation and training sessions.
 We look forward to hearing from you!